bigomics/omicsplayground-doc/dataprep/contrasts.rst

 .. _contrasts:

-Manual to prepare the `contrasts.csv` file
+`contrasts.csv` file
 ================================================================================

+The contrasts are an optional input in Omics Playground.

 Here is a minimal example of contrasts